darina6688/About-Me/README.md

 **Hi, everyone!**

 I'm Darina, from Moscow.
-Now i am studing on  Karpov.courses for «Data Analyst».
+Now I am studing on  Karpov.courses for «Data Analyst».

+In this profile I post my tasks and projects that I solved during my studies.